Inference for Heteroskedastic PCA with Missing Data: Introduction

 Here, the orthonormal columns of $\bm{U}^{\star}\in\mathbb{R}^{d\times r}$ constitute the $r$ leading eigenvectors of $\bm{S}^{\star}$, whereas $\bm{\Lambda}^{\star}\in\mathbb{R}^{r\times r}$ is a diagonal matrix whose diagonal entries are composed of the non-zero eigenvalues of $\bm{S}^{\star}$.
 In other words, these vectors $\{\bm{x}_{j}\}_{1\leq j\leq n}$ are randomly drawn from a low-dimensional subspace when $r$ is small.
 What we have available are partial and randomly corrupted observations of the entries of the above vectors.
 Specifically, suppose that we only get to observe

 over a subsampled index set $\Omega\subseteq[d]\times[n]$ (with $[n]\coloneqq\{1,\cdots,n\}$), where $\eta_{l,j}$ represents the noise that contaminates the observation in this location.
-Throughout this paper, we assume random sampling and random noise as follows. \begin{itemize} \item \emph{Random sampling}: each index $\left(l,j\right)$ is contained in $\Omega$ independently with probability $p$; \item \emph{Heteroskedastic random noise with unknown variance}: the noise components $\{\eta_{l,j}\}$ are independently generated sub-Gaussian random variables obeying
+Throughout this paper, we focus on the following random sampling and random noise models. \begin{itemize} \item \emph{Random sampling}: each index $\left(l,j\right)$ is contained in $\Omega$ independently with probability $p$; \item \emph{Heteroskedastic random noise with unknown variance}: the noise components $\{\eta_{l,j}\}$ are independently generated sub-Gaussian random variables obeying

 where $\{\omega_{l}^{\star}\}_{1\leq l\leq d}$ denote the standard deviations that are \emph{a priori} unknown, and $\|\cdot\|_{\psi_{2}}$ stands for the sub-Gaussian norm of a random variable \citep{vershynin2016high}.
-The noise levels $\{\omega_{l}^{\star}\}_{1\leq l\leq d}$ are allowed to vary across locations, so as to model the so-called\emph{ heteroskedasticity} of noise. \end{itemize} With the observed data $\{y_{l,j}\mid(l,j)\in\Omega\}$ in hand, can we perform statistical inference on the orthonormal matrix $\bm{U}^{\star}$ --- which embodies the ground-truth $r$-dimensional principal subspace underlying the vectors $\{\bm{x}_{j}\}_{1\leq j\leq n}$ --- and make inference on the underlying covariance matrix $\bm{S}^{\star}$?
+The noise levels $\{\omega_{l}^{\star}\}_{1\leq l\leq d}$ are allowed to vary across locations, so as to model the so-called\emph{ heteroskedasticity} of noise. \end{itemize} This model can be viewed as a generalization of the spiked covariance model \citep{johnstone2001distribution,baik2005phase,paul2007asymptotics,donoho2018optimal,nadler2008finite,cai2019subspace,bao2022statistical} to account for missing data and heteroskedastic noise.
+With the observed data $\{y_{l,j}\mid(l,j)\in\Omega\}$ in hand, can we perform statistical inference on the orthonormal matrix $\bm{U}^{\star}$ --- which embodies the ground-truth $r$-dimensional principal subspace underlying the vectors $\{\bm{x}_{j}\}_{1\leq j\leq n}$ --- and make inference on the underlying covariance matrix $\bm{S}^{\star}$.
 Mathematically, the task can often be phrased as constructing valid confidence intervals/regions for both $\bm{U}^{\star}$ and $\bm{S}^{\star}$ based on the incomplete and corrupted observations $\{y_{l,j}\mid(l,j)\in\Omega\}$.
-Noteworthily, this model is frequently studied in econometrics and financial modeling under the name of factor models \citep{fan2017elements,fan2021recent,bai2016econometric,gagliardini2019estimation}, and is closely related to the noisy matrix completion problem (except that the current goal is not to reconstruct all missing data) \citep{ExactMC09,CanPla10,Se2010Noisy,chi2018nonconvex}.
+Noteworthily, this model is frequently studied in econometrics and financial modeling under the name of factor models \citep{fan2017elements,fan2021recent, fan2021robust, bai2016econometric,gagliardini2019estimation}, and is closely related to the noisy matrix completion problem where we also quantify uncertainty of missing entries \citep{ExactMC09,CanPla10,Se2010Noisy,chi2018nonconvex}.

 \paragraph{Inadequacy of prior works.}